adbruijn/offensive-text-classification/README.md

 python main.py
 ```

 Sacred is used for managing experiments.
+To choose other parameters you have to use 'with' and then specify the other parameter.
 Example command run from the command line for choosing another model
 ```python
 python main.py with model_name="BERT" output_dim=2
 ```

-You can either choose to store the experiments locally or on a MongoDB.
+You can either choose to store the experiments locally or on a MongoDB, or both.
-You can also choose to use to store the results of the experiments in a MongoDB, a visualisation board, Omniboard can be used.
+If the results of the experiments are stored in a MongoDB.
+Omniboard, a visualuation board can be used to visualise the results.
+Locally the experiments will be stored in the 'results' folder.

 OMNIBOARD
 Install: ```npm install -g omniboard```